Political positions of Ronald Reagan: Gun control

-Despite being a member of the National Rifle Association (NRA) and carrying a pistol in self-defense, Reagan supported gun control measures.
-As Governor of California he signed the Mulford Act of 1967 in retaliation to the Black Panther Party protesting with guns on the steps of the California state house.
+Despite being a member of the National Rifle Association of America (NRA) and carrying a pistol for self-defense, Reagan supported gun control measures.
+As Governor of California, he signed the Mulford Act of 1967 in retaliation to the Black Panther Party protesting with guns on the steps of the California state house.
 The bill prohibited the open carrying of firearms and banned loaded firearms in the state capital.
-After the Panthers' demonstration Reagan commented that he saw "no reason why on the street today a citizen should be carrying loaded weapons" and that he thought that guns were a "ridiculous way to solve problems that have to be solved among people of goodwill."“Capitol Is Invaded,” Sacramento Bee, May 2, 1967, pp. A1, A10.
+After the Panthers' demonstration, Reagan commented that he saw "no reason why on the street today a citizen should be carrying loaded weapons" and that he thought that guns were a "ridiculous way to solve problems that have to be solved among people of goodwill."

-In 1986, President Reagan signed the Firearm Owners Protection Act which banned the sale of fully automatic weapons to civilians.
+In 1986, Reagan signed into law the Firearm Owners Protection Act, which banned the sale of fully automatic weapons to civilians.